-Members have the right to demonstrate the existence of prior creditable coverage by providing ODS with a certificate of creditable coverage from a prior plan.
-A certificate of creditable coverage may be requested from a prior plan or insurer within 24 months of coverage termination.
-Members who have been enrolled in more than one prior plan should submit all certificates of creditable coverage, as aggregate periods of creditable coverage can be used to reduce the exclusion period.
+A member has the right to demonstrate the existence of prior creditable coverage by providing ODS with a certificate of creditable coverage from a prior group or individual plan.
+Members who have more than one certificate due to coverage under more than one plan in the 24 months preceding the enrollment date for transplant coverage should submit all available certificates.
+Members may request a certificate of creditable coverage from a prior plan or insurer within 24 months of coverage termination.

-SECTION 9.
-GENERAL EXCLUSIONS
+SECTION 8 GENERAL EXCLUSIONS